acrocat/EverLayout/docs/writing.md

 Nevertheless, the following explanation of the JSON implementation will demonstrate how EverLayout understands layouts.

+** Note ** - Even though Numbers and Bools are valid data types in JSON, EverLayout currently only recognizes String values.
+This may be updated in the future.

 # The Layout Index <a name="layout-index"></a>
 The layout index is the root of every layout model.
 ```